Leah-LJX/THINK/README.md

 The `lib` directory contains:

-- **Syntax Verification Scripts**: Compilation scripts to validate code syntax and ensure correctness.
+- Syntax Verification Scripts: Compilation scripts to validate code syntax and ensure correctness.
-- **Jar Files**: This put both the third-party libraries (DOM, Chart, Imaging, Joda, PDFBox, OpenNLP) and any other relevant supporting libraries.
+- Jar Files: This put both the third-party libraries (DOM, Chart, Imaging, Joda, PDFBox, OpenNLP) and any other relevant supporting libraries.

 These resources ensure the required dependencies are available for code validation and compilation during experimentation.